-The Nurse Family Partnership Program (NFP) is a voluntary program aimed at empowering first-time mothers, living in poverty, to successfully change their lives and the lives of their children through evidence-based nurse home visitation.
+The Sauk County Health Department started the Nurse Family Partnership program in late 2014.
+The Nurse Family Partnership Program (NFP) is a voluntary program aimed at empowering firsttime mothers, living in poverty, to successfully change their lives and the lives of their children through evidence-based nurse home visitation.
 Each participant is paired with a registered nurse that visits with her, in her home, during her pregnancy continues until the child turns two.
 The program aims to improve pregnancy outcomes by helping women engage in good preventative health practices, improve child health and development by helping parents provide responsible and competent care, and to improve the economic self-sufficiency of the family by helping parents to develop a vision for their own future, plan for future pregnancies, continue their education, and find work.
 Dr. David Olds, the founding father of NFP has been doing research in this program for 35 years and the results of his research indicate positive outcomes in preterm deliveries; reduction in child language delays; reduction in child abuse; increase in father presence in the home; fewer arrests and convictions of the mother and the child 15 years later.
 The Sauk County Health Department will be collecting data in this program that will help track their success rates in these areas and more.

-In 2015, the Sauk County NFP Program enrolled 28 women and had 16 infants born this year.
-We had 11 full term pregnancies and only our one set of twins was considered low birth weight (<5.5 lbs).
-We partnered with Adams, Juneau, and Dane Counties to obtain a grant to help support another Nurse Home Visitor and an administrative assistant to support the data collection process.
-Sauk County became eligible for this grant because of our high binge drinking rate and low high school completion rate.
-We successfully started the NFP Community Advisory Board and completed three quarterly meetings.
-Our program completed 41 outreach presentations in the community which led to several consistent referral sources that include: WIC, local clinics, Public Health Intake, schools, self-referral, and Hope House.
-We have established several champions at each site.
-We have also secured half a credit per semester for both mothers and fathers participating in the NFP program from five of our local school districts.
-We continue to collect evidence to support the need for this program and home to share more data within the next years as our families continue to mature.
+In 2015, we partnered with Adams, Juneau, and Dane Counties to obtain a grant to help support another Nurse Home Visitor and an administrative assistant to support the data collection process.
+Sauk County became eligible for this grant because of our high binge drinking and drug use rates and low high school completion rate.
+We successfully started the NFP Community Advisory Board was formed and continues to meet quarterly.
+Ongoing marketing and outreach presentations continue.
+Referral sources include: WIC, local clinics, Public Health Intake, schools, self-referral, and Hope House.
+School credit has been secured for mothers and fathers involved in the NFP program in all Sauk County school districts.